 Expanded access became an option for patients in 1987 when the human immunodeficiency virus (HIV)/acquired immunodeficiency syndrome (AIDS) crisis made it clear that patients with life-threatening conditions needed an avenue to access investigational therapies outside of traditional clinical trials.6

-In all, there are 3 types of expanded access protocols, the most common 1 being when an investigational therapy is provided to individual patients.
+In all, there are 3 types of expanded access protocols, the most common one being when an investigational therapy is provided to individual patients.
 The second type provides an investigational therapy to an intermediate-size patient population, which is typically done for patients who do not qualify for ongoing clinical trials and may be initiated if FDA receives several expanded access requests from individual patients for the same use.
 The final type provides an investigational therapy to a larger patient population, under what is known as a treatment protocol.7

 Although the goal of expanded access has always been to provide treatment to patients rather than to conduct research, that view has been evolving to include a secondary goal: data collection.